marekborowiec/teaching/python1.md

 >>> my_num1 * my_num2
 28.273500000000002
 ```
 To better understand how the code you type is interpreted it is important to highlight here the concept of an expression.
 The math above are simple examples of expressions.
 Python tries to **_evaluate_** each expression until it becomes a single value.
-Python expressions using numbers behave according to the rules of mathematical expressions, that is they follow the order of operations where exponents `**` are evaluated first, followed by multiplication with `*` and division `/`, finally followed by addition `+` and subtraction `-` (all evaluated from left to right).
+Python expressions using numbers behave according to the rules of mathematical expressions, that is they follow the order of operations where you try to evaluate everything in parentheses first, exponents `**` are evaluated next, followed by multiplication with `*` and division `/`, finally followed by addition `+` and subtraction `-` (all evaluated from left to right).
 A simple mathematical expression will be evaluated piece by piece until it returns a single value:
 ```python
 2 * 2 - (2 + 2) / 5
 2 * 2 -    4    / 5